- 47.2–57.9 in

 - Swans have long been associated with ideals of romance.
 Added to their elegant outlines and all-white plumage is their tendency to form permanent pair bonds by the time they’re 2–3 years old.
 Once a pair forms, Tundra Swans feed and roost together year-round.

-- Based on banding records, the oldest known Tundra Swan was a 23 year, 7 month old female banded in the Northwest Territories and recovered in North Carolina.
+- Based on banding records, the oldest known Tundra Swan was a female and at least 23 years, 7 months old when she was identified by her band in the wild, in Ohio.
+She had been banded in the same state.

 Tundra Swans breed on lakes, ponds and pools situated along river deltas in Alaska and Canada, with some birds nesting at inland sites below treeline.
 Breeding birds prefer areas with extensive wetlands and lakes with long shorelines that support pondweed.
 In fall, flocks gather (or “stage”) along the brackish shorelines of river deltas before moving south, stopping along the way at wetlands in boreal forests.
 Wintering flocks gather on estuaries, lakes, bays, ponds and rivers, often situated close to agricultural fields where the birds feed.